Sk3llington/Elastic_Stack_Server/README.md

 Via the Jump Box, we make sure that access controls are in place to ensure that only authorized users (in this case, ourselves), will be able to connect to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.
+Integrating an Elastic Stack server allows users to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.

 The configuration details of each machine may be found below.